shreyakarmakar04/IntelliTrace-Smart_Traceability_and_Labelling_Framework/README.md

 ---

 ## ℹ️ About the Project
-This project combines real-time object detection, optical character recognition (OCR), and machine learning to create an intelligent labeling station.
+//This project combines real-time object detection, optical character recognition (OCR), and machine learning to create an intelligent labeling station.
 It:
 - Uses YOLOv5 to detect and extract QR and label regions
 - Extracts and validates metadata like Device ID, Batch ID, RoHS compliance
 - Uses ResNet18 + PCA + OCSVM to detect visual anomalies
-- Stores results in Excel and SQLite databases for traceability
+//- Stores results in Excel and SQLite databases for traceability This project is a software-only simulation of an AI-powered smart traceability and labeling station for small electronic products.
+It automates the inspection process by integrating object detection, OCR, QR/barcode decoding, and machine learning-based defect detection.
+The system mimics a real-world industrial setup and handles the complete inspection lifecycle, including:

+1.Product Arrival Simulation
+2.RoHS Compliance Validation
+3.QR/Barcode Decoding for metadata extraction
+4.Label Detection & Verification using YOLOv5 and EasyOCR
+5.Visual Defect Detection using ResNet18 + PCA + One-Class SVM
+6.Approval or Rejection based on combined inspection outcomes 7.Traceability Logging into Excel and SQLite databases 8.It uses tools like YOLOv5, EasyOCR, OpenCV, ResNet18, PCA, One-Class SVM, SQLite, and Streamlit to create a fully functional simulation of an automated smart inspection station.

 ---

 ## ⚙️ How It Works
+1.**Product Arrival:** Product enters the station via simulation or image input and RoHS Compliance & Metadata Validation done.
-1. **Image Input** – Static product images from dataset
+2. **Image Input** – Static product images from dataset
-2. **Detection** – YOLOv5 detects QR and label regions
+3. **Detection** – YOLOv5 detects QR and label regions
-3. **Extraction** – Pyzbar decodes QR/barcodes; Tesseract extracts text from label
+4. **Extraction** – Pyzbar decodes QR/barcodes; Tesseract extracts text from label
-4. **Metadata Parsed from Labels and QR Codes:**
+5. **Metadata Parsed from Labels and QR Codes:**
    - 📦 **Device ID**
    - 🧪 **Batch ID**
    - 🛡️ **RoHS Compliance**
    - 📅 **Manufacturing Date**
-5. **Validation** – Extracted text is compared to known data (Excel/SQLite)
+6. **Validation** – Extracted text is compared to known data (Excel/SQLite)
-6. **Defect Detection** – ResNet18 + OCSVM checks for surface anomalies
+7. **Defect Detection** – ResNet18 + OCSVM checks for surface anomalies
-7. **Output** – Final status (`APPROVED` / `REJECTED`) is logged to Excel and SQLite DB
+8. **Output** – Final status (`APPROVED` / `REJECTED`) is logged to Excel and SQLite DB If RoHS = "no" → REJECTED
+     If OCR/QR mismatch → REJECTED
+     If CNN detects defect → REJECTED
+     Else → APPROVED
 ---

 ## 🔁 Process Flow